tcltk/tcl/doc/markdown/scan.md

 The number of characters read from the input for a conversion is the largest number that makes sense for that particular conversion (e.g. as many decimal digits as possible for **%d**, as many octal digits as possible for **%o**, and so on).
 The input substring for a given conversion terminates either when a white-space character is encountered or when the maximum substring width has been reached, whichever comes first.
 If a **\*** is present in the conversion specifier then no variable is assigned and the next scan argument is not consumed.

-# Differences from ansi sscanf
+# Differences from ANSI sscanf

 The behavior of the **scan** command is the same as the behavior of the ANSI C **sscanf** procedure except for the following differences: